learn-anything/quotes/readme.md

 - If we don’t end war, war will end us.
 - The nuclear arms race is like two sworn enemies standing waist deep in gasoline, one with three matches, the other with five.
 	- Carl Sagan

+## Contribute
+If you found a quote that you really like, feel free to add it to this list.
+Just choose an appropriate category for it and add an appropriate description and make the [Pull Request](https://help.github.com/articles/about-pull-requests/).